A HISTORY OF THE BYZANTINE EMPIRE

 In 540-561 Justinian also fought the Persians but with only modest success.

-Meanwhile in 554 two Byzantine monks who traveled to China stole some silk worms.
+Meanwhile in 554 two Byzantine monks who traveled to China stole some silkworms.
 Until then only the Chinese had made silk.
-Afterwards silk was made in the Byzantine Empire as well.
+Afterward, silk was made in the Byzantine Empire as well.

 However in 610 a man named Heraclius became Byzantine Emperor.
 He was able to rally his troops and push back the Persians.
 By 627 he had recaptured the lost territory and in 628 he captured the Persian capital Ctesiphon.

-Meanwhile during the reign of Heraclius ties with Western Europe weakened and Greek was finally made the official language of the Byzantine Empire.
+Meanwhile during the reign of Heraclius ties with Western Europe weakened and Greek was finally made the official language of the Byzantine or Eastern Roman Empire.

 However the Byzantine Empire now faced a new enemy - the Arabs.
 They began their attacks in 632 and in 638 they captured Jerusalem.
 In 639-642 the Arabs captured Egypt.
 In 698 they captured Carthage.